OSGeo/OSGeoLive-doc/doc/quickstart/_template_quickstart.rst

 For more information about how to write this quickstart, see the 'How to document the quickstart file' on the osgeo wiki: https://trac.osgeo.org/osgeolive/wiki/How%20to%20document%20the%20quickstart%20file

 ..
 Note:: Writing tip: Overview section
    This section is required and has no heading.
 Start with a sentence describing what the application is and does.
-Next, describe what will be covered in the Quick Start.
+Next, describe what will be covered in the Quickstart.

    Choose a few features to show.
 If you're showing one or two things, write that in sentence format.
 If it's three or more, use a bullet list.